emPeeGee/yakka/docs/features.md

 1. learn, 5 lessons are allowed
 1. voc, can view the deck button are not blocked with action sheet,
 1. explore, topics are blocked,
-1. profile, achivements are blocked, create profile button in profile screen, no stats
+1. profile, achivements are blocked, create profile button in profile screen and login button, no stats

 Profile edit
 Password change